mollyklecompte/strom/docs/docs/websockets.md

 ### WebSockets, SocketIO, and Flask-SocketIO

+## Contents
+- What are WebSockets?
+- SocketIO
+- Flask-SocketIO
+- Examples

 ## What are WebSockets?

 WebSockets are one of several communication protocols for transmitting data (the